andersaamodt/declaration-of-individual-emancipation/declaration.md

 Any state or association that honors them stands already in peaceful treaty with the Co-Sovereigns of this Declaration.

-IN WITNESS WHEREOF, I set my hand
+In Witness Whereof, I set my hand

 and seal this _______ day of ___________________________, 20 ______,